forxer/laravel-gravatar/readme.md

 composer require forxer/laravel-gravatar
 ```

+In Laravel 5.5 the service provider will automatically get registered.
+In older versions of the framework just add the service provider
-Add the service provider to the array of providers in `config/app.php`:
+to the array of providers in `config/app.php`:

 ```php
 // config/app.php